JuustoMestari/Stratego/README.md

 [More Info](http://en.wikipedia.org/wiki/Stratego)

-This project contains the core of the game, no GUI.
+This project contains the core of the game and its mechanics, no GUI.
 It can be used easily with any UI.
+Program.cs contains an example on how to use it.

+I will try to create a simple Store app to show how it works.